NeoGeographyToolkit/StereoPipeline/docs/examples/sfs_ctx.rst

    :align: left

    A larger area (about 1100 x 1100 pixels, at 6 m/pixel).
 The site is the Jezero Crater.
-The top row shows, as before the CTX stereo terrain, CTX SfS-refined terrain, and a HiRISE terrain for comparison.
+The top row shows, as before, the CTX stereo terrain, CTX SfS-refined terrain, and a HiRISE terrain for comparison.
 The bottom row has the difference between the CTX stereo terrain and the HiRISE terrain (left), and the difference between the SfS-refined terrain and the HiRISE terrain (right).
 The